-Verse 7: Note the irony of the word beasts in this passage.
+Verse 7: The irony of the word beasts in this passage.
 The wild beasts are being tamed.
-The creatures without a conscience are being tamed by a man, who cannot for the life of himself, tame himself or his tongue.
+The creatures without a conscience are being tamed by a man who cannot for the life of himself tame himself.
 He has no chance of taming himself because he can't even tame the smallest member of his own body.

-Verse 8: We can tame a lizard, an elephant, and even a snake, but not our tongues.
-The tongue is so evil, James says that no man can tame it.
+Verse 8: We can tame a lizard and an elephant and even a snake, but not our tongues.
+The tongue is so evil James says that no man can tame it.

 - It's a restless evil.
 Akataschetos- (alpha privative) to be unrestrainable.
 The opposite of stay, keep or hold down.
-It can't be seized; it is unruly. - The tongue is full of deadly poison or venom.
+It can't be seized; it is unruly.

+- The tongue is full of deadly poison or venom.
 The word is ios- rust or poison.
 The venom of a snake.
 The tongue bites and injects poison in the hearts and minds of others and corrupts the messengers whole body.